Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwidth_vRack_api/guide.en-gb.md

 ![bandwidth](images/private_bandwidth_05.png){.thumbnail}

 The order will be processed once you have clicked `Execute`{.action}.
-Please note that if your bandwidth is upgraded after the first of the month, you will be charged a prorated amount.
+The amount displayed corresponds to your option’s first billing month, calculated on a pro rata basis for the current month.

 ## Go further